-- Have knowledge of economics, humanities and social sciences.
+- Have knowledge of economics, humanities, and social sciences.

-Minimum credit hours shall be 138 for BS (Software Engineering) program including computing related courses.
+Minimum credit hours shall be 138 for BS (Software Engineering) program including computing-related courses.

 The program shall comprise Eight (8) Terms spread over Four (4) calendar years with two Terms a year.
 University rules and regulations shall determine the maximum time limit of the Degree.

-The candidates must have intermediate with mathematics/computer science or equivalent qualification with at least 2nd division or equivalent.
+The candidates must have intermediate mathematics/computer science or equivalent qualification with at least 2nd division or equivalent.